Warm-Start Variational Quantum Policy Iteration: Experimental End-to-End Realization

 \subsection{Warm-Start Parameter Initialization}

 We compare the performance of the \gls{varqpi} algorithm on the \texttt{FrozenLake} environment (random parameter initialization in each iteration) to \gls{wsvarqpi} (parameter initialization after first iteration as described in~\cref{subsec:warm_start}).
-We select the variational circuit depth to be $d=12$ and employ early-stopping after reaching a threshold on the loss $C_G$ of $0.0001$ -- those hyperparameter choices will be justified in the following section.
-Averaged over $100$ random initial policies for a $\beta=0.1$-stochastic \texttt{FrozenLake} environment, the warm-start approach converges to the solution within $4.1 \pm 0.9$ iterations, requiring $3943 \pm 952$ training steps.
+The circuit depth is $d=12$, with early-stopping after reaching a loss threshold of $0.0001$ -- those hyperparameters will be justified in the following section.
+Averaged over $100$ random initial policies for a $\beta=0.1$-stochastic \texttt{FrozenLake} environment, the warm-start approach converges within $4.1 \pm 0.9$ iterations, requiring $3943 \pm 952$ training steps.
 The randomly-initialized variant requires $4.0 \pm 0.9$ iterations with $5663 \pm 1366$ steps.
-While the negligible difference in required iterations can be attributed to statistical variance, the reduction w.r.t.\ required updates by approx. $30\%$ is clearly significant.
+While the negligible difference in iterations can be attributed to statistical variance, the reduction w.r.t.\ required updates by approx. $30\%$ is clearly significant.
 From~\cref{tab:warm_start} it becomes apparent that this difference is more significant in the later iterations.
 This can be explained by the resulting greedy policy only changing slightly between two successive cycles of policy evaluation and improvement, enhancing the impact of \gls{wsvarqpi}.
 One might expect an even clearer reduction in overall training complexity for larger and more complex environments, where more iterations are required for convergence.
 We also observed similar results for setups with lower and higher stochasticity.

 In \cref{fig:warm_start} we explicitly report the losses observed during one instance of \gls{wsvarqpi} compared to randomly-initialized \gls{varqpi}.
 The warm-start version indeed seems to get initialized to a more desirable part of the optimization landscape, indicated also by the successively reduced initial loss value after policy improvement.
 For both setups it can be observed, that the loss values start to fluctuate starting from a loss value of about $0.01$ -- equivalent to the learning rate.
 This variance can be reduced by using learning rate schedulers, with initial experiments suggesting a linear decay to be best suited.
 However, this introduces additional hyperparameters, which impede a fair comparison of both routines.
 While the fluctuations did not hinder the convergence in the considered setups, statements regarding scalability require further investigation.